asreview/asreview/README.md

 pip install asreview
 ```

-Install the development version of the Automated Systematic Review project directly
+Or, install the development version of the Automated Systematic Review project directly
 from this Github page.
-One can do this with pip and git.

 ``` bash
 pip install git+https://github.com/msdslab/automated-systematic-review.git